dlr-eoc/ukis-frontend-libraries/README.md

 More detailed information about setting up a local UKIS application can be found in the [tutorial document](TUTORIALS.md).

-## Team
+## UKIS contributors

-The UKIS team creates and adapts libraries which simplify the creation of web-based applications.
-Our team includes (in alphabetical order):
+The UKIS core team creates and adapts libraries which simplify the creation of web-based applications.
+The main contributors over the years were (in alphabetical order):

  - Angermann, Lucas
  - Böck, Mathias